Retreats

 Can depression be treated with psychedelic retreats?

-Psychedelic retreats are now a promising avenue for individuals seeking to address their depression.
-They are part of a comprehensive process that must be thoroughly understood before embarking on it.
+Psychedelic retreats for depression are now a promising avenue for individuals seeking to treat this debilitating illness.
+Participants must thoroughly understand them as part of a comprehensive process before embarking on it.
 Treatments such as these aim to balance the neurotransmitters that play a role in mood and behavior.

 Depression: Signs and Symptoms

-Unlike a temporary bout of sadness or the occasional feeling of being depressed, which many individuals experience, depression is a disorder that lasts for at least two weeks and can persist for months or even years.
+Depression is not merely an occasional bout of sadness or feeling of being down, as everyone may experience.
+It is a disorder that persists for at least two weeks and can continue for months or even years.

-Patients with depression often describe overwhelming fatigue, a lack of motivation, and a complete lack of energy from the moment they wake up.
+Patients with depression often describe feeling overwhelmingly fatigued and lacking motivation.
+They experience a complete absence of energy from the moment they wake up.
 They become unable to perform tasks that were once natural to them, such as doing dishes, running errands, or attending social gatherings.
 However, a person experiencing depression is not necessarily bedridden, lacking motivation, or constantly brooding.

-In fact, this illness can take on various forms and present different symptoms, including changes in libido, irritability, difficulty concentrating or thinking, eating disturbances (either decreased or increased appetite), and even suicidal thoughts.
+In fact, this illness can manifest in various forms, presenting symptoms like changes in libido, irritability, and difficulty concentrating.
+Other signs include eating disturbances (either decreased or increased appetite) and even suicidal thoughts.

-Sleep quality can also be affected by depression, resulting in staying up late, difficulty getting to bed, excessive or insufficient sleep.
-Overall, depression can transport the individual who suffers from it from one extreme to another, making the diagnosis sometimes complex or lengthy.
+Depression can also affect sleep quality, resulting in staying up late, difficulty getting to bed, excessive or insufficient sleep.
+Overall, the illness can transport the individual from one extreme to another, making the diagnosis sometimes complex or lengthy.

 However, there is a common thread among almost all patients, whether consciously or unconsciously.
 Depression affects self-esteem.
 The person feels worthless, and may even experience feelings of guilt.
 The individual perceives themselves trapped in a life of suffering and withdrawing from social interactions.